 Third, and related to the second point, the contribution to carbon storage of agricultural lands devoted to biologically diverse production systems has been greatly underestimated.
-Approximate-

-Loss of biodiversity and habitat is predominantly caused by the intensification, colonization and appropriation of land that was and is used by rural people, who manage it in a less intensive way. ly one-third of the estimated 3 trillion trees on Earth grow outside the 4 billion ha of closed canopy forests (FAO, 2020), mostly in agricultural lands, rangelands and agroforestry-type systems (Zomer et al., 2022).
+Approximately one-third of the estimated 3 trillion trees on Earth grow outside the 4 billion ha of closed canopy forests (FAO, 2020), mostly in agricultural lands, rangelands and agroforestry-type systems (Zomer et al., 2022).
 It has been estimated that 43 percent of all agricultural land globally has at least 10 percent tree cover, and during the decade between 2000 and 2010, tree cover in agricultural lands increased by 3.7 percent (Zomer et al., 2016).
 Taking these figures into account, the contribution to carbon storage of agricultural lands that include the tree component rises fourfold (Zomer et al., 2016; Cardinael et al., 2018).
 This shows the potential and actual contribution to carbon storage of agricultural and livestock systems that integrate trees in their design and management.